JaiBoonlia/My-Python-Projects/README.md

 Interact with the application to book your tickets:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Select a movie, date, time, and number of tickets.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Confirm the booking or reset your selections as needed.<br>

+# 4. Flight Booking System
+# Overview
+The Flight Booking System is a Python-based project designed to manage and streamline the flight booking process for travel agencies.
+It provides an intuitive Graphical User Interface (GUI) to handle flights, passengers, and bookings, supporting operations like search, booking, cancellation, and schedule management while ensuring data persistence through CSV files.

+# Features
+The project enables the following functionalities:<br>

+Flight Search:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Search flights by destination, date, or flight ID.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;View complete flight schedules.<br>
+Passenger Management:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Search and manage passenger records, including contact details and booking history.<br>
+Booking and Cancellation:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Process flight bookings and cancellations.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Update seat availability dynamically.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Log all transactions (bookings and cancellations) in the system.<br>
+Refund Management:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Calculate refunds based on the time of cancellation:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;80% refund if canceled within 24 hours of booking.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;50% refund if canceled up to 48 hours before the flight.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;No refund for cancellations within 24 hours of departure.<br>
+Data Updates:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Easily add, update, and view flight and passenger data through the GUI.<br>
+# Dataset
+The system uses three key CSV files to store data:<br>

+flights.csv: Contains flight details including Flight ID, Departure, Arrival, Date, Time, and Seats Available.<br>
+passengers.csv: Maintains Passenger ID, Name, Contact Details, and Booked Flights.<br>
+bookings.csv: Logs booking and cancellation transactions with details like Transaction Type, Flight ID, Passenger ID, and Date.<br>
+# Core Techniques
+This project employs the following programming principles and tools:<br>

+Data Structures: Lists and dictionaries for efficient data management.<br>
+Python Features: Classes, modular methods, loops, and conditionals for structured implementation.<br>
+File Handling: CSV operations for persistent data storage and retrieval.<br>
+Optional: Additional Python libraries like Tkinter for GUI and Pandas for enhanced data manipulation.<br>
+# How to Run
+Clone this repository to your local machine.<br>
+Ensure CSV files: Place flights.csv, passengers.csv, and bookings.csv in the root directory.<br>
+Run the main application script using:<br>
+Interact with the GUI to perform actions like searching, booking, or canceling flights.<br>
+# Workflow
+Step 1: View or search for flights based on your requirements.<br>
+Step 2: Verify passenger details for new bookings.<br>
+Step 3: Complete a flight booking and receive a confirmation.<br>
+Step 4: Cancel a booking and view applicable refunds.<br>
+# Key Insights Provided
+Schedule and seat availability for flights.<br>
+Passenger booking history and eligibility.<br>
+Logs of all booking and cancellation transactions.<br>
+Refunds calculated based on cancellation time.<br>
+# Additional Information
+This project ensures user-friendly interactions with proper error handling and clear feedback for every action.
+It is ideal for small-scale travel agencies to effectively manage flight operations and improve customer satisfaction.